RenzoAlbertini/AI-Personal-University-Assistant/README.md

 **Goal:** Combine all concepts into a personal financial roadmap.

 ### Topics Covered
-- Setting financial and investment goals
+- Financial goal setting
-- Building a diversified portfolio
+- Diversified portfolio creation
-- Reviewing and adjusting budget, savings, and investments
+- Budget, savings, and investment tracking
-- Tracking long-term progress
+- Long-term planning and review

 ### Activities
-- Read: “How To Build a Long-Term Portfolio” (Fidelity Investments)
+- Read: How to Build a Long-Term Portfolio (Fidelity Investments → https://www.fidelity.com)
-- Draft your personal financial plan (budget, savings, investments)
+- Draft a personal financial plan
-- Share and review your plan with a mentor or peer
+- Review with mentor or peer

 ---

 ## Final Notes

 Stay consistent and review your progress weekly.
-Financial literacy is a long-term skill that develops over time.
+Financial literacy is a long-term skill that builds over time.

-Completing this 5-week journey will give you practical tools to manage money more effectively and make more conscious investment decisions.
+This 5-week path will give you practical tools to manage money effectively and make more conscious investment decisions.

-More generated examples are available in [docs/demo-output.md](docs/demo-output.md).

 ## Features